 The Reality of the April Attempt in 2026

 Honestly, the April session is a completely different environment.
 NTA wrapped up the January 2026 exams on January 29th, and those results came out on February 16th.
-Now we are looking at the April 2-9 window.
-The competition naturally gets thicker because everyone has had time to recover from board exams.
+During the April 2-9 window, the competition naturally gets thicker because everyone has had time to recover from board exams.
+For a deeper dive, check out our analysis on Jan vs April Difficulty.

 Data Breakdown: Jan 2026 Statistics

-Our Take: Looking at these 2026 numbers, something stands out to me.
+Our Take: Looking at these 2026 numbers in our Marks vs Percentile Guide, something stands out.
 The gap between 90 and 95 percentile is only about 40 marks.
 That is literally just 10 extra correct questions.
-But pushing from 95 to that 99 mark?
-That requires another 50-60 marks.
-I don't think you need to study 100% of the syllabus to hit 180.
-You just need to master about 80% of it so deeply that your pen doesn't stop moving during the exam.
+Master about 80% of the syllabus so deeply that your pen doesn't stop moving.

 Strategic Advice for Students